Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-persistent-storage.md

    CloudFormation creates S3 buckets and their stack.
 {% elsif page.deployment == "tf" %}

-1. Navigate to the `persistent-storage` directory and then take the following steps:
+1. Navigate to the `persistent-storage` directory and take the following steps:

    1. Run the `terraform init` command.